Feeding your chickens quality feed is the way to achieve healthy, happy, productive hens. What you put in is what you get out!

 One of the key ingredients to look for is what type of protein is in the feed you are buying.
 We recommend animal protein as the best type of protein to feed your chooks.
 Chickens are not vegetarians!
 They love eating meat.
 Chooks will forage for insects, slugs and worms and they will strip the meat off bones, catch mice and eat your dinner leftovers to get their protein.
-Look for meat and bone meal and blood meal as your key protein ingredients and these need to be around 16% preferably 18% for optimum production.
+Look for ruminant protein (meat & bone meal and blood meal) as your key protein ingredients and these need to be at least 16% preferably 18% for optimum production.
+16% is the minium requirement of crude protein in commercial layer feed to meet the needs of a laying hen.
 Feeding out pellets is better than mash.
 Pellets we have found to be less wasteful and easier for the birds to pick up and swallow.
 Commercial poultry feed has a shelf life of around 12 weeks so best to buy more regularly than than in bulk.
 One bag at a time.
 Chooks don’t like stale feed.
 Don’t chop and change your brand, chooks like routine and get used to what they eat.
 Keep them on the same quality feed otherwise you could upset their laying routine.

 Feed out ad lib using a step-on or suspension feeder.
 Chickens eat when hungry and are not prone to ‘pig out’ like puppies would.
 On average a laying hen eats 120 to 140 grams a day.
 Purchasing a purpose-made chicken feeder and drinker is a good idea as in the long run it will save money.
 Using open dishes and flat trays to feed out only wastes feed as chooks love to flick and scratch feed everywhere.
 Chooks are wasteful and messy feeders so investing in a decent suspension feeder (hung at right height like a mini-food bar) or step-on feeder (best placed in the run) is a worthwhile investment.
 The step-on chicken feeders are in our opinion the best value as they give your birds access to feed all day and prevent mice and sparrows from helping themselves and soiling the contents.
 The automatic step-on feeders come in a range of sizes so best to get one suitable for your size and number of chooks.
 If you need any help choosing the right feeder talk to us.
 Wheat and maize should be feed out only as a treat feed and should not make up more than 10% of their diet.
 Feed out this carbo snack late afternoon when you go to have some time-out with your chooks.
 Kitchen and vegetable garden scraps can be feed out but just as a supplement to their main feed which will be the layers pellets (90%).
 Never feed out more kitchen scraps than they can eat in 10 minutes.